Probability and Statistics > Reporting Statistics APA Style

 Publication Manual of the American Psychological Association, (6th ed., 2nd printing).

 Milan, JE, White, AA.
-Chegg offers 30 minutes of free tutoring, so you can try them out before committing to a subscription.
-Click here for more details.
+Chegg Study, you can get step-by-step solutions to your questions from an expert in the field.
+If you'd rather get 1:1 study help, Chegg Tutors offers 30 minutes of free tutoring to new users, so you can try them out before committing to a subscription.